mjb527/MMM-PL_WOTD/README.md

 ## Description

-A [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Polish Word of the Day from [https://www.polishpod101.com/polish-phrases/](https://www.polishpod101.com/polish-phrases/) and formats the Polish word and sentences, and their English translations, creating a result like the one above.
+Polish can be difficulty to learn, so I created this [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Polish Word of the Day from [https://www.polishpod101.com/polish-phrases/](https://www.polishpod101.com/polish-phrases/).
+It formats the Polish word and sentences, and their English translations, creating a result like the one above, and displays it in the document.

 Includes:
 1. The word of the day